 - On the Settings page, click Options.

-- On the Options dialog box menu, under Application, click General.
+- On the Options dialog box, under the Application heading, click General.

 - Expand the Esri User Experience Improvement program section.